helenalvp/cart-checker/README.md

 <a href="https://helenalvp-cart-checker.netlify.app/"><img src="/src/assets/images/app-screenshot.PNG" alt="app screenshot"/></a>

-Here's a blank template to get started:
-**To avoid retyping too much info.
-Do a search and replace with your text editor for the following:**
-`helenalvp`, `cart-checker`, `helenalvp`, `helenalvp@gmail.com`, `Cart Checker`, `This is designed to be a companion for your shopping trips.
+This is designed to be a companion for your shopping trips.
 Just have it out while you're shopping, adding every item and its price to your cart.

-While you shop, you can figure out exactly how much you have in your cart and how much you'll be paying in taxes before you hit the register!`
+While you shop, you can figure out exactly how much you have in your cart and how much you'll be paying in taxes before you hit the register!

 ### Built With